Everything you need to know about Greek Golden Visa Law

 1. Applicants

 Eligibility for a Greek Golden Visa is defined by specific criteria that determine who can apply.
 Investors and their family members must meet one of the outlined categories to qualify for this visa.
+Many choose to invest in the Peloponnese, including Corinthia.

 2. Investment

 The Greek Law establishes the guidelines for issuing residency permits to international investors in Greece.
-This offers an adaptable and economical program for investors and their families who are looking to obtain residency through investment or secure a 2nd passport.
+This offers an adaptable and economical program for investors and their families who are looking to obtain residency through investment or secure a second passport.

 3. Execution